© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow 120m south west of Dorrington Cottage, Pipe Gate is a scheduled monument protected by Historic England under reference 1016829.
 View the official record →

-Bowl barrow 120m south west of Dorrington Cottage, Pipe Gate is a prehistoric burial monument located in Shropshire.
+Bowl barrow 120m south west of Dorrington Cottage, Pipe Gate, is a Bronze Age burial mound located in Shropshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016829.

 Bowl barrow 120m south west of Dorrington Cottage, Pipe Gate is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016829.